← All guides

 Option 3: Fluel

 Deposit USDC once, get gas on any chain via Telegram.
-Cost: 1.5% fee on a $10 swap = $0.15.
+Cost: a $10 swap is $0.50 (the minimum fee); larger swaps are 1–2% volume-based.
 Gas arrives in seconds.
 No source chain gas needed — fluel covers the transaction fees.
-For small gas amounts ($1–20), this is the cheapest option.
+For small gas amounts, this is the cheapest option.

 When to use what